Introduction to Earnout

-- The seller gets the full benefit of selling a business and will not have to discount the purchase price even if the buyer has a doubt in the target company.
+- The seller gets the full benefit of selling a business and will not have to discount the purchase price even if the buyer doubts the target company.

-- The buyer has to pay the earnout money only if the business turns to be profitable and achieves the desired target.
+- The buyer has to pay the earnout money only if the business becomes profitable and achieves the desired target.

-- The amount of the purchase price has the cash flow benefits and the buyer is not relied on being granted a loan.
+- The amount of the purchase price has cash flow benefits, and the buyer is not relied on being granted a loan.